 We examined psyllid host acceptance behaviors and oviposition on three potato breeding clones derived from Solanum chacoense: ‘A07781-10LB’ (‘10LB’), ‘A07781-3LB’, (‘3LB’) and ‘A07781-4LB’ (‘4LB’) (Rashidi et al. 2017).
 These genotypes exhibit high tolerance and low susceptibility to Lso (Rashidi et al. 2017), possibly due to resistance/tolerance to the psyllid vector.
 Our results will help clarify potato-psyllid interactions on these genotypes, which will help plant breeders to develop Lso-resistant potatoes (Kennedy et al. 1987).

-Materials and methods
+Materials and Methods

-Plant characteristics and living conditions
+Plant Characteristics and Living Conditions

 Potato clones were provided by the USDA-ARS, Small Grains and Potato Germplasm Research Unit Aberdeen, ID, USA.
 We used three sibling clones derived from Solanum chacoense Bitter with putative tolerance/resistance to Lso: A07781-3LB, A07781-4LB, and A07781-10LB (Rashidi et al. 2017).
 ‘Russet Burbank’ was used because it is susceptible to Lso (Munyaneza et al. 2011) and because of its large impact on potato production in the Pacific Northwest (NASS Northwest Regional Field Office 2017).
 The selected potatoes were grown in a greenhouse maintained between 25-32°C, 32% RH, with a photoperiod of 16:8 (L:D).
 Plants were grown in pots of approximately 8.5 cm length × 8.5 cm width × 9.5 cm height, with a soil mixed in ratios of 4:4:4:1 peat moss: compost: coconut coir: perlite.
 Fertilizer was not used on experimental plants to avoid nitrogen increases which may alter insect feeding behaviors (Pfeiffer and Burts 1983, 1984).
 We used plants in their vegetative growth stage (growth stage II) (Dwelle et al. 2003).

-Insect characteristics and living conditions
+Insect Characteristics and Living Conditions

 A Lso-positive potato psyllid colony was reared in the same greenhouse conditions as described above to avoid phenological asynchrony (Hodkinson et al. 2015).
 Psyllids were allowed free access to both Russet Burbank potatoes and ‘Yellow Pear’ tomatoes (Solanum lycopersicum L.).
 Colony plants were fertilized once weekly with approximately 17 g of 24:8:16 NPK fertilizer per gallon of water (MiracleGro All Purpose Plant Food, Scotts Company, Marysville, OH).
 Plants were replaced as needed.